rhasspy/larynx/README.md

 larynx -v en --raw-stream < long.txt | aplay -r 22050 -c 1 -f S16_LE
 ```

-Each input line with be synthesized and written the standard out as raw 16-bit 22050Hz mono PCM.
+Each input line will be synthesized and written the standard out as raw 16-bit 22050Hz mono PCM.
 By default, 5 sentences will be kept in an output queue, only blocking synthesis when the queue is full.
 You can adjust this value with `--raw-stream-queue-size`.
 Additionally, you can adjust `--max-thread-workers` to change how many threads are available for synthesis.

 If your long text is fixed-width with blank lines separating paragraphs like those from [Project Gutenberg](https://www.gutenberg.org/), use the `--process-on-blank-line` option so that sentences will not be broken at line boundaries.
 For example, you can listen to "Alice in Wonderland" like this: